jacklion710/plugin-union-checker/README.md

 * Python 3.1 or greater
 * Tkinter (Python's standard GUI library)

+## Quickstart

+If you aren't don't wish to become entangled in the world of programming then I have left application builds for both Windows and MacOS in the `app/` directory.

 ## Installation

 1. Clone the repository or download the source code.